urbanopt/urbanopt.github.io/class_projects/overview.md

 ### Description of Project:

 This class project was created for the purpose of educating students on the concepts of district-scale energy modeling using the URBANopt™ and REopt™ software tools.
 The project is based on a hypothetical community consisting of 23 buildings of varying types of both commercial and residential buildings.
-The design of this hypothetical class project has no relation to the designs and site requirements of any actual development project.
+The design of this hypothetical class project has no relation to the designs and site requirements of any actual specific development project.

 ![example project](../doc_files/example_project.jpg)